ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-compile.md

 Total Flash memory (text + data + misc): 66014 bytes
 Image: BUILD/K64F/GCC_ARM/mbed-os-program.bin
 ```

-### Set the target
+### Set default or detected target

-You can set the default target with the `mbed target` command to avoid having to supply the `-m` argument:
+To set a default target, use the `mbed target` command with the name of your target (in this example, the K64F):

 ```
 $ mbed target K64F